hassanj47/genAI-experiments/simple-rag-cpu/readme.md

 ## A simple rag demo on CPU

 ### Description
-This is a simple demo for retrieval augmented generation built to illustrate the basic workflow of a RAG application using a ```llama3.2:3b``` model on a 13th Generation Intel core i7-1355U cpu with 16GB ram and no gpu.
+This is a simple demo for retrieval augmented generation (RAG) built to illustrate the basic workflow of a RAG application using a ```llama3.2:3b``` model on a 13th Generation Intel core i7-1355U cpu with 16GB ram and no gpu.